-As a business owner, your employees are the heartbeat of your organization.
-All of their efforts and contributions help push the company forward.
-However, if you find your sales team less enthusiastic about meeting sales goals or not as motivated as you’d like them to be, performance pay could be a solution.
+If you find your sales team is less enthusiastic about meeting sales goals, or perhaps they’re not as motivated as you’d like them to be, performance pay could be a good solution.

-A SPIFF, or sales performance incentive fund, is a short-term sales incentive to encourage immediate results.
-Most spiffs are financial, as they reward things like prizes, vacations, or recognition.
-They give your business the extra push it needs temporarily; however, there’s no guarantee that they will be successful.
+A SPIFF (i.e. Sales Performance Incentive Fund) is a short-term sales incentive to encourage immediate results.
+Most spiffs are financial, including rewards like prizes, vacations or recognition.
+They give your business a temporary extra push, but there’s no guarantee that spiffs will yield your desired result.

 On the other hand, a commission is a sum of money paid to an employee upon completion of a task, usually by selling a certain amount of goods or services.
 It can be paid as a percentage of the sale or as a flat dollar amount based on sales volume.